 JEE Main 2018 Exam Pattern

-The exam conducting authority hasn’t yet released the exam pattern of JEE Main.
-But the exam pattern isn’t expected to vary much from the previous edition.
+The exam conducting authority has released the exam pattern of JEE Main.
+But the exam pattern has not varied much from the previous edition.
 So here we bring you the pattern of JEE Main 2018 for your benefit.
-If at all any chances are incorporated to the exam pattern, it will be updated the moment the new notification is available.
 Candidates will have better chances to crack JEE Main if they will study by the complete JEE Main syllabus 2018.